-Registration is a central process of your event planning.
-The registration form collects feedback and coordinates all requirements.
-By using modifiable request fields, all relevant data of your guests are collected transparently and in just a few steps.
+Registration is a central process of guest management.
+Using individually modifiable query fields, all relevant data of your guests is collected clearly and in just a few steps.

-In addition to their own registration, you can offer your guests to register one or more accompanying persons.
-In this case, the registration form will open further fields for the data request of the accompanying person(s).
-With AirLSTs registry for accompanying persons, you always assign your guest properly and see in your guest list who belongs to whom.
+In addition to their own registration, your guests can optionally register one or more accompanying persons.
+In this case, additional fields will open in the registration form for the accompanying person's data query.
+In your guest list, you can always see who belongs to whom.

 You can provide queries with quotas and limits.
 In this case, the registration will be closed according to your specifications as soon as X people are registered.
 From this point on, a separate guest list will be created in AirLST as a waiting list.
 The limit can be adjusted individually.

 After registration, you can email your guests a return button to the data summary: You choose if the guest can only view collected data or if you allow them to change data again.
 An unsubscribe button is also helpful in having low no-show rates.

 The Registration for an event is a core process of guest management.
 This is where guests provide feedback on whether they will attend or cancel the event.
 Registration, therefore, requires transparent registration processes and forms and structured data collection of the information collected in the registration form.
 Thus, the invitation list is always a dynamic construct.

 At the beginning of event planning, an extensive list of potential guests from which those who will receive an invitation are filtered.
 During the registration for an event, the list transforms with each response.
 And even if the event has already started, the list of guests records cancellations or changes at short notice.
 Registration for an event must therefore be thought of as a dynamic process.